spinnaker/dcd-spec/README.md

       {{/regions}}
 ```

-Granularity restrictions of a module apply to anywhere handlebars expressions
+Modules may be used anywhere handlebars expressions are supported, and can
-are supported, and can output as little or as much data as necessary.
-Combined
+output as little or as much data as necessary.
+Combined with configuration-level
-with configuration-level module overriding, this offers a considerable amount of
+module overriding, this offers a considerable amount of options for
-options for extensibility.
-For example, a template designer could create a
+extensibility.
+For example, a template designer could create a template that
-template that allows end-users to override execution windows.
+allows end-users to override execution windows.

 ```yaml
 # Template